-In the bgp, ospf, rip or ripng protocol context, all command executions apply to the specified protocol.
+In the bgp, ospf, rip, or ripng protocol context, all command executions apply to the specified protocol.

-For more information about IPv4 vrouter protocol options, see the bgp, ospf, and rip command descriptions in the ScreenOS CLI Reference Guide: IPv4 Command Descriptions.
+For more information about IPv4 vrouter protocol options, see the ospf and rip command descriptions in the ScreenOS CLI Reference Guide: IPv4 Command Descriptions.
+See also the bgp command descriptions, which are supported in both IPv4 and IPv6, in the ScreenOS CLI Reference Guide: IPv4 Command Descriptions.
+The ripng commands (IPv6 only) are described in this reference guide.

 '''

-exec vrouter name_str protocol bgp neighbor ip_addr
+exec vrouter name_str protocol bgp neighbor ip_addr{

-{

 connect |

 disconnect |

 tcp-connect

 }

 '''